vmanchik/STEDI-Data-Lakehouse/README.md

    - Glue table **machine_learning_curated** that has each of the Step Trainer Readings, and the associated accelerometer reading data for the same timestamp, but only for customers who have agreed to share their data

 ## Project Steps
-Step 1.
 AWS Glue Configuration
-  A. Configure the S3 VPC Gateway Endpoint
-   - Create an S3 Bucket and load raw data into the landing subdirectory Step 2.
+   - Create an S3 Bucket and load raw data into the landing subdirectory

-- AWS IAM
-- AWS S3
-- Python and Spark
-- AWS Glue
-- AWS Athena
+   - Create an S3 Gateway Endpoint to allow S3 traffic from your Glue Jobs into your S3 buckets
+   - Create the Glue Service Role in IAM and grant access to the S3 bucket and attach general Glue policy

+## Specifics on Data in Each Zone